The Montevideo Maru

 "At 0225 fired four torpedo spread, range 4,000 yards, from after tubes.
 At 0229 heard and observed explosion about 75-100 ft. abaft stack.
 At 0240 observed ship sink stern first.
 0250 surfaced, proceeded to eastward, completing battery charge.
 Ship believed to be Rio de Janeiro Maru, or very similar type, although it is possible it was a larger ship, he was a big one.
 A few lights were observed on deck just after the explosion, but there was apparently no power available, and his bow was well up in the air in six minutes.
 Dove at dawn, No further contacts."

-Mr Yamachi states that the Montevideo Maru slowed as it was meant to rendezvous with two destroyers which were to escort it to Hinan.
-When the destroyers weren't at the agreed position, the captain of the Monteideo Maru slowed to wait for their arrival.
+Mr Yamachi states that the Montevideo Maru slowed as it was meant to rendezvous with two destroyers which were to escort it to Hainan.
+When the destroyers weren't at the agreed position, the captain of the Montevideo Maru slowed to wait for their arrival.
 Thus the Sturgeon was able to catch the Montevideo Maru and sink it.
-He also states that the Montevideo Maru was loaded at a dock via a gang plank and that only fit young men boarded the ship.
-So what happened to the other older men and wounded in Rabaul?
-In Rabaul at about the same time as the Montevideo Maru there were possibly two other ships.
-The Naruto Maru and the Buenos Aires Maru.
-In his war crimes statement Masao Kanazawa former Vice Admiral and Commander 8 Base force Rabaul states:
+He also states that the Montevideo Maru was loaded at a dock via a gang plank.

 Photograph of Simpson Harbour Rabaul